almaan/stereoscope/README.md

 were however minor and does not affect the method itself.
 We provide a ''modded'' version of their file ''Deconvolution_functions.R'' the two modifications we made are marked with the tag ```#MODIFICATION``` within the code.
 Using Seurat for the DE-analysis was not successfull, thus we choose the second alternative, MAST.
 Negative values are also given for some proportions, we take all of these to be equal to zero.

-To run DWLS goto the main directory of the repo and enter
+To run DWLS go to the main directory of the repo and enter

 ```console
 foo@bar:~$ comparison/alternative_methods/DWLS/DWLS-implementation.R -wd res/comp-DWLS \